HitkoDev/NLP/dataset/stories/the_iron_lady.md

-The Iron Lady
-By
-Vivian A. Oyugi

-CHAPTER ONE
 “Help me!
 Help me!
 Woyee!
 The father of my children, please stop it!
 Please stop it!
 Am sorry.
 I won’t repeat it again”, cried Laisita rolling and growling in pain, “My husband you will never see me again I promise you,